 The campus features four ponds, waterfalls, and walking paths amongst five technologically advanced, Class A office buildings and was designed this way to attract the best engineers in the defense industry for Lockheed Martin.
 In 2007, the center was awarded the NJ Business and Industry Association's "New Good Neighbor Award" based upon the project's economic benefit, job creation, architectural merit, and community involvement.

 During this time period, Whitesell also completed the Moorestown Commons Shopping Center in conjunction with Metro Commercial Real Estate.

 In 2007 & 2008, Whitesell completed several large scale projects at The Haines Center in Burlington and Florence Townships for large end users seeking suitable locations for their operations.

 One such project was the unique 68 foot clear, 721,000 square foot design/build project for The Christmas Tree Shops (owned by Bed Bath and Beyond) in Florence, NJ.
-This project was a finalist in the 2007 New Jersey - NAIOP "Economic Impact Deal of the Year Award" in 2007.
+This project was a finalist in the 2007 New Jersey - NAIOP "Economic Impact Deal of the Year Award".

 Another completed project was International Paper's Northeast Regional Distribution Center at 1500 John Galt Way.
 International Paper combined rail and truck (intermodal) transportation at the facility ultimately reducing fuel consumption and impacts to area roads through The Haines Center's Norfolk Southern/CSX rail service from freight car yards in Camden and Perth Amboy, NJ via the Bordentown Secondary Rail line.
 A rail spur brought to the building from the Bordentown Secondary Line enabled direct freight shipping and delivery to / from International Paper's facility.